 All people, regardless of race, ethnicity, gender, or financial status, should enjoy equally the benefits of safer, fairer pretrial justice.
 Replacing money bail is a necessary first step.
 However, it is not enough to address bias and unequal outcomes fully.
 Pretrial reform requires looking at policing practices too.
 Effective data collection is also needed to identify decision points where inequalities persist and to track progress toward their resolution.

 Affected communities must have a meaningful role in setting goals, undertaking new policies and practices, and evaluating impact and outcomes.
 Emerging research also suggests that strategies such as raising awareness around implicit bias and cultural differences, and requiring more thorough decision making through checklists or note taking, may also be effective.

 Although raising equity may be one of the most challenging aspects of reform, it is a task that strengthens the system on a fundamental and practical level.
-When Yakima County, Wash., instituted pretrial improvements, including a pretrial assessment tool, release rates for Latino/Hispanic people increased from 49% to 75%; a rate on par for white people, whose release rates went from 64% to 73%; release rates among Native American, black, and Asian/Pacific Islanders, increased from 41% to 65%.4
+When Yakima County, Wash., instituted pretrial improvements, including a pretrial assessment tool, release rates for Latino/Hispanic people increased from 49% to 75%; a rate on par for white people, whose release rates went from 64% to 73%; release rates among Native Americans, African Americans, and Asian/Pacific Islanders, increased from 41% to 65%.4